Red-Legged Partridge

-Game farms in France and Italy began breeding the Red-Legged Partridge, also known as the French Partridge, centuries ago.
-Here at MacFarlane Pheasants, Inc. we have been importing these Red-Legged Partridge eggs for three years now directly from L’envol de Retz in France.
+Game farms in Europe began breeding the Red-Legged Partridge centuries ago.
+Here at MacFarlane Pheasants, Inc. we have been importing these Red-Legged Partridge eggs since 2009.
 We are the only commercial producer of Red-Legged Partridges in the United States.
-Last year alone, we produced and sold over 60,000 Red Legged Partridges!

 In 2009, one of our longtime customers approached us asking if we could raise Red-Legged Partridges.
 After looking into it, we decided these partridges would be the perfect addition to our farm.